Rookie OF Ramirez homers to help Marlins beat Arizona 5-1

 BULLPEN SHAKEUP

 Diamondbacks RHP Greg Holland lost his job as closer after blowing a save for the fifth time in 22 chances this season in Friday’s loss.
-Manager Torey Lovullo said he’ll go with a closer by committee temporarily to give Holland a breather for a while.
+Lovullo said he’ll go with a closer by committee temporarily to give Holland a breather for a while.
 “For right now it will be a matchup game,” Lovullo said.

 TRAINER’S ROOM

-Diamondbacks: INF Christian Walker was available off the bench after being hit by a pitch on his left arm Saturday.
+Diamondbacks INF Christian Walker was available off the bench after being hit by a pitch on his left arm Saturday.

 UP NEXT